Global Convergence of ADMM in Nonconvex Nonsmooth Optimization: Main results

-In these definitions, $\partial f$ denotes the set of general subgradients of $f$ in \cut{Definition \ref{def:general_sub_gradient} (c.f. }\cite[Definition 8.3]{VariationalAnalysis-RockWets}.
-We call a function \emph{Lipschitz differentiable} if it is differentiable and the gradient is Lipschitz continuous.
+In our definitions, $\partial f$ denotes the set of general subgradients of $f$ in \cut{Definition \ref{def:general_sub_gradient} (c.f. }\cite[Definition 8.3]{VariationalAnalysis-RockWets}.
+We call a function \emph{Lipschitz differentiable} if it is differentiable and its gradient is Lipschitz continuous.
 The functions given in the next two definitions are permitted in our model.

 \begin{definition}[Piecewise linear function] A function $f:\RR^n\to\RR$ is \emph{piecewise linear} if there exist polyhedra $U_1,\ldots,U_K\subset\RR^n$, vectors~$a_1,\ldots,a_K\in\RR^n$, and points~$b_1,\ldots,b_K\in\RR$ such that $\bigcup_{i=1}^K \overline{U_i} = \RR^n$, $U_i\bigcap U_j = \emptyset~ (\forall~i\neq j)$, and $f(x) = a_i^Tx + b_i~ \text{when } x\in U_i$, $i=1,\ldots,K$. \end{definition}